Dangape/Expedia_competition/README.md

 - 5: the user purchased a room at this hotel
 - 1: the user clicked to see more information about this hotel
 - 0: the user neither clicked nor purchased this hotel

+Submissions for each user query should recommend hotels in order from the highest grade (most likely to purchase a hotel room) to the lowest grade (least likely to purchase a hotel room or click on the hotel).